DJHartley/Veil/README.md

 #Veilbot

-An IRC bot that generates backdoors/payloads on your behalf
+An IRC bot that automatically generates av-resistant meterpreter backdoors.

 By Moloch
 @littlejoetables